thehimel/mern/better-auth/README.md

 > When you clone the repo, make sure you run `npx prisma generate`

+## Reset Database with Prisma

+Command: `npx prisma migrate reset`

+* It deletes all tables and re-applies migrations.
+No further configuration is required.

 ## Neon

 * Create and connect via connection pooling.